milleroski/Lethal-Company-Sound-Modding-Guide/README.md

 2. Find the name of the sound file you want to replace by using AssetRipper and/or LCSoundTool
 3. Rename your custom sound to the name of the one you're replacing and convert it to .wav
 4. Put the custom sounds in CustomSounds folder which you can find wherever you installed BepInEx.
-5. Share the audio files with your friends, or sync them through Customsounds' sync feature, or upload the audio files as a mod on Thunderstore
+5. Share the audio files with your friends, or upload the audio files as a mod on Thunderstore
 6. You're done \:)

 ## Long guide